VCWVL/wede5020-part-2-Istux/README.md

 Screenshots of desktop, tablet, and mobile versions included in documentation.
 Iterative improvements applied to ensure accessibility and responsiveness.

+Explanation of key features.

+CSS Styling (Part 2 Enhancements)
+Colours: Green and earthy tones for a fresh grocery store look.
+Layout: Flexbox & Grid used for responsiveness.
+Typography: Clean and readable fonts, with headings highlighted in green.
+Hover effects: Buttons and navigation links change colour on hover.

+Responsive design:
+Desktop  Wide layout with grids.
+Tablet  Navigation and content stack neatly.
+Mobile  Single column, images resize automatically.
+Purpose: ensures the site works across laptops, tablets, and phones.

+User Journey Example
+A customer visits the Home page to learn about the store.
+Customer click on Products to see available organic groceries.
+They go to the About page to learn about the store’s values.
+They view the Team page to see who runs the business.
+Finally, Customer go to Contact to ask about a delivery option and check the location on the map.

 Sitemap
 <img width="1639" height="1282" alt="image" src="https://github.com/user-attachments/assets/25762c1c-8899-43f4-9322-d06bf8b99214" />

 Changelog

-Version 1.0 (Part 1)
+(Part 1)
-Project plan, goals, and structure created.
+- Project plan, goals, and structure created.
-Folder structure finalized.
+- Folder structure finalized.
-Color scheme and typography chosen.
+- Color scheme and typography chosen.
-Timeline and milestones drafted.
+- Timeline and milestones drafted.
+- Used feedbacks from part 1 and added sitemaps for Part 1 and 2
+- Included css and js folders.
+- Explained what is happening in the code.
+- Extended website goals.

-Version 1.1 (Part 2)
+(Part 2)
-Implemented external CSS stylesheet (style.css).
+- Implemented external CSS stylesheet (style.css).
-Established base styling across all pages.
+- Established base styling across all pages.
-Applied typography, grid layouts, and Flexbox.
+- Applied typography, grid layouts, and Flexbox.
-Added visual styles (colors, borders, hover effects).
+- Added visual styles (colors, borders, hover effects).
-Introduced responsive breakpoints for desktop, tablet, and mobile.
+- Introduced responsive breakpoints for desktop, tablet, and mobile.
-Optimized images using srcset and responsive techniques.
+- Optimized images using srcset and responsive techniques.
-Conducted device testing and debugging.
+- Conducted device testing and debugging.
+- Used feedbacks from part 1 and added sitemaps for Part 1 and 2.
+- Removed all the inline css from all the html pages and moved it to styles.css page.
+- Updated fonts and css styling to meet typography requirements.
+- Updated readme.md as per feedbacks from part 1.
+- Updated file and folder structure.
+- Multiple commits with descriptive comments.
+- Added website goals and objectives, change log and all the resources used.

 References: